 Garnish: 2 tablespoons melted butter and 2 tablespoons roasted pumpkin seeds

 Dissolve yeast in water and milk.
-Add squash, butter, sugar, egg, salt and 3 cups flour.
+Add squash, butter, sugar, egg, salt and 3 cups bread flour.
 Mix with a mixer using the paddle until smooth.
 Add remaining flour to form a soft dough.
 Knead by hand or with a dough hook for 8 minutes or until dough is smooth and elastic.
 Spray bowl with non-stick canola oil spray.
 Turn dough over to grease both sides.
-Cover with plastic wrap and place in microwave to rise for 60 minutes or until doubled in size.
+Cover with plastic wrap and place in microwave to rise 60 minutes or until doubled in size.
 Gently deflate dough.